Chiapas: Economic liberalization and the EZLN

 The Bishop of Chiapas, Samuel Ruiz, and the Diocese of Chiapas reacted by offering to mediate between the rebels and authorities.
 However, because of this diocese's activism since the 1960s, authorities accused the clergy of being involved with the rebels.
-There was some ambiguity about the relationship between Ruiz and Marcos and it was a constant feature of news coverage, with many in official circles using such to discredit Ruiz.
-Eventually, the activities of the Zapatistas began to worry the Roman Catholic Church in general and to upstage the diocese's attempts to re establish itself among Chiapan indigenous communities against Protestant evangelization.
+There was some ambiguity about the relationship between Ruiz and Marcos, and it was a constant feature of news coverage, with many in official circles using it to discredit Ruiz.
+Eventually, the activities of the Zapatistas began to worry the Roman Catholic Church in general and to upstage the diocese's attempts to re-establish itself among Chiapan indigenous communities against Protestant evangelization.
 This would lead to a breach between the Church and the Zapatistas.

 The Zapatista story remained in headlines for a number of years.
 One reason for this was the December 1997 massacre of forty-five unarmed Tzotzil peasants, mostly women and children, by a government-backed paramilitary in the Zapatista-controlled village of Acteal in the Chenhaló municipality just north of San Cristóbal.
 This allowed many media outlets in Mexico to step up their criticisms of the government.

 The Zapatista movement has had some successes.
 The agricultural sector of the economy now favors ejidos and other commonly-owned land.
 There have been some other gains economically as well.
-In the last decades of the 20th century, Chiapas's traditional agricultural economy has diversified somewhat with the construction of more roads and better infrastructure by the federal and state governments.
+In the last decades of the 20th century, Chiapas's traditional agricultural economy diversified somewhat with the construction of more roads and better infrastructure by the federal and state governments.
 Tourism has become important in some areas of the state, especially in San Cristóbal de las Casas and Palenque.
 Its economy is important to Mexico as a whole as well, producing coffee, corn, cacao, tobacco, sugar, fruit, vegetables and honey for export.
 It is also a key state for the nation's petrochemical and hydroelectric industries.
 A significant percentage of PEMEX's drilling and refining takes place in Chiapas and Tabasco, and Chiapas produces fifty-five percent of Mexico's hydroelectric energy.

 However, Chiapas remains one of the poorest states in Mexico.
 Ninety-four of its 111 municipalities have a large percentage of the population living in poverty.
 In areas such as Ocosingo, Altamirano and Las Margaritas, the towns where the Zapatistas first came into prominence in 1994, 48% of the adults were illiterate.
 Chiapas is still considered isolated and distant from the rest of Mexico, both culturally and geographically.
-It has significantly underdeveloped infrastructure compared to the rest of the country, and its significant indigenous population with isolationist tendencies keep the state distinct culturally.
-Cultural stratification, neglect and lack of investment by the Mexican federal government has exacerbated this problem.
+It has significantly underdeveloped infrastructure compared to the rest of the country, and its significant indigenous population with isolationist tendencies keeps the state distinct culturally.
+Cultural stratification, neglect, and lack of investment by the Mexican federal government have exacerbated this problem.